codebndr/gistbender/README.md

   * Console output
 * Unique URL generation for sharing
 * Workspace for editing sketches
-* _Work in progress:_ Chrome extension for identifying and capturing Arduino code in the current browser window
+* _Work in progress:_ Chrome extension for identifying and capturing Arduino code in the current browser window.
+You can find work around it in the *extensions* branch.

 ## Run Locally